raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Diving Strike

 Some creatures can plummet from the sky or surge through the waters to attack their prey, striking with incredible force.
 This is effectively charging for creatures which are not land based.
 Diving Strike increases both the Size of the attack, and the creature's Damage Modifier by one step, for this attack only.
 A diving strike may only be used once per round.
-The creature must be at least one full round of Movement above its target (or possibly below if submerged) in order to use the diving strike.
+The creature must be at least one full round of Movimento above its target (or possibly below if submerged) in order to use the diving strike.

 #### Earth Sense